TBD54566975/tbdex-pfi-exemplar/README.md

 > Make sure you have all the [prerequisites](#development-prerequisites)

 1. Clone the repo and `cd` into the project directory
-2. `./db/scripts/start-pg` from your command line to start a `psql` container by running.
+2. `./db/scripts/start-pg` from your command line to start a `psql` container
-3. `./db/scripts/migrate` to perform database migrations
+3. `./db/scripts/migrate` to perform database setup or migrations
    * This only needs to be done once and then whenever changes are made in `db/migrations`.
 4. `npm install` to install all project dependencies
 5. `cp .env.example .env`.
    * This is where you can set any necessary environment variables.
      `.env.example` contains all environment variables that you _can_ set.
-6. `npm run server` and ensure this is running

-> [!NOTE]
-> (optional) If you want to run this over a network, please set HOST environment to an appropriate name that clients can connect to, as this will be set in the PFIs did as a `serviceEndpoint` (otherwise it defaults to http://localhost:9000)

 ## Running end-to-end PFI tutorial
 In this tutorial we will set up an issuer to issue Sanction Check VCs, as well